Nov 27, 2021

 Foreign Language Requirement (16 Credits)

-Select 16 credits from one of the following languages: French or German (may not mix and match).
+The foreign language requirement may be distributed among French and/or German.
 One semester (4 credits) of French or German may also be used to fulfill the General Education Humanities Knowledge Area.

 Free Electives (0-5 Credits)